-- Make your own amazing tasting Cajun Blackening Seasoning Recipe;
+- Make your own amazing tasting Cajun Blackening Seasoning Recipe in only 5 minutes;

 - Save money by not buying prepackaged seasoning mixes;

 - Reduce the artificial preservatives and chemicals in the food you eat by making your own seasoning mixes.

 - Substitute your own spices in the pantry instead of a prepackaged cajun blackened seasoning mix.

 - Know which recipes you can make using this Cajun Blackening Seasoning recipe.